zqmillet/Qiqi.Reference/Qiqi.Reference/BibTeX/README.md

 1. Title is **This is the**
 2. Title is **This is the "title" of literatue**

 Which is correct is decided by the rest of the code.
 If we interpret this line in the first way, the rest of the code has syntax error.
 So the second way is correct.
-In an other words, we must analyse all the code to decide how to interpret the quotations.
+In another words, we must analyse all the code to decide how to interpret the quotations.

+There is another problem.
+The BibTeX from [ScienceDirect](ScienceDirect.com)

 ## DataBase
 Class `DataBase` consists of three member variables.